-The Inspector General Act of 1978, as amended (IG Act), established 75 Offices of Inspectors General (OIGs) across the Federal government, including the NEA.
-The NEA OIG's mission is to help ensure the efficiency, effectiveness, integrity, and equity of Federal Government programs and operations.
+The Inspector General Act of 1978, as amended (IG Act), established 74 Offices of Inspectors General (OIGs) across the Federal government, including the NEA.
+The NEA OIG's mission is to help ensure the efficiency, effectiveness, integrity, and equity of NEA's programs and operations.
 In pursuit of its mission, the NEA OIG conducts or oversees audits of NEA and award recipient programs and operations, reviews and responds to existing or proposed legislation and regulations affecting the NEA, and maintains open communication with NEA Heads and the Congress.
-To accomplish our objectives for these audits, the NEA OIG consists of the Inspector General (IG), the Assistant Inspector General for Audit, an Audit Manager, and two Auditors.
-The NEA OIG also receives investigative and legal support services when needed through Memorandums of Understanding (MOUs) with other OIGs.
+To accomplish our objectives for these audits, the NEA OIG consists of the Inspector General (IG), the Assistant Inspector General for Audit, an Audit Manager, two Auditors (one auditor position vacant), and funding for contract audit support as needed for Congressionally mandated audits, such as the annual Financial Statement and Information Systems audits.
+The NEA OIG also receives investigative and legal support services when needed through Memorandums of Understanding (MOUs) with the Department of Education OIG.

 On October 14, 2008, Congress passed the IG Reform Act of 2008, which enhanced the independence of IGs and created the Council of Inspectors General on Integrity and Efficiency (CIGIE).
-CIGIE's mission is to support continuing professional education of OIG staff, collaborate between the IGs to address overarching issues, and report the results of our work collectively to American taxpayers, Agency Heads, and the Congress.
+CIGIE's mission is to support continuing professional education of OIG staff, collaborate between the IGs to address overarching issues, and report the results of OIG work collectively to taxpayers, Agency Heads, and the Congress.

-Each OIG is required to prepare a semiannual report summarizing the activities of its office for the six-month period ending March 31 and September 30 each year.
+Each OIG is required to prepare a semiannual report summarizing the activities of its office for the six-month periods ending March 31 and September 30 each year.
 We send each semiannual report to the NEA Chair and members of the National Council on the Arts.
 The NEA Chair is required to prepare a Final Report of Action responding to the semiannual report.
-Finally, the NEA is required to send both reports to its appropriating and authorizing Congressional committees by May 31, and November 30 of each year.
+Finally, the NEA is required to send these reports to its appropriating and authorizing Congressional committees by May 31 and November 30 of each year.